Mohammad Jusuf: Universal Struggle Charter (Permesta)

 During the mid-1950s there was a concern among the people of Sulawesi that the Central Government in Jakarta was not catering to their needs.
-They were calls made for decentralization in all aspects of Governance, ranging from economic development to security.
+There were calls made for decentralization in all aspects of Governance, ranging from economic development to security.

-Being a soldier, Jusuf was interested in the decentralization of security matters and along with like-minded colleagues came to the conclusion that the Sulawesinese should be responsible for the security in their own region.
+Being a soldier, Jusuf was interested in the decentralization of security matters and along with like-minded colleagues concluded that the Sulawesinese should be responsible for the security in their region.
 Jusuf also showed concern by the fact that TT VII/Wirabuana's security brief covered all of Eastern Indonesia whereas the KODAMs in Western Indonesia had a specific area to cover.

 This concern for decentralization culminated in the Permesta statement which was signed by important figures in Sulawesi (including Jusuf) on 2 March 1957.
 The statement also declared a state of emergency in Eastern Indonesia.
 At this time, Jusuf became an operations officer for Permesta.

-It was not long however, before Jusuf abandoned the movement.
-In May 1957, Army Chief of Staff Abdul Haris Nasution, authorized the formation of KODAM XIV/Hasanuddin, KODAM/South East Sulawesi and KODAM XVI/Udayana to cover the security of Sulawesi.
+It was not long, however, before Jusuf abandoned the movement.
+In May 1957, Army Chief of Staff Abdul Haris Nasution authorized the formation of KODAM XIV/Hasanuddin, KODAM/South East Sulawesi, and KODAM XVI/Udayana to cover the security of Sulawesi.
 With his request now fulfilled, there was no reason for Jusuf to stay with Permesta.
 Instead, Jusuf became a spy, reporting the results of meetings to the Central Government who were suspicious that Permesta was a separatist movement.